 Certificates of generation.
 At its option, a PGC may issue and sell certificates of generation representing the fuel mix and environmental attributes of a specific generating unit that it operates.

 A certificate of generation may cover any length of time, but must be based on electricity generated prior to the certificate issue date and may be issued only for electricity generated during the same calendar year as the certificate issue date.
-[Comment: This is necessary to be consistent with Section (e)(6) below].
+Certificates of Generation created for electricity generated in the month of December may be created and sold within 30 days of the end of the calendar year.

 A certificate of generation shall account for all of the unit’s electricity output for the period covered by the certificate.